silverstripe/gha-ci/README.md

 `dynamic_matrix: false`

 ##### Documentation linting
 Runs linting against documentation using [silverstripe/documentation-lint](https://github.com/silverstripe/documentation-lint/) if the `.doclintrc` config file is available.
-Default is true, disable with:
+Default is false, enable with:
-`doclinting: false`
+`doclinting: true`

 ##### PHPUnit tests
 Runs PHPunit if the `phpunit.xml` or `phpunit.xml.dist` config file is available.
 Default is true, disable PHPunit tests with: